stevegrunwell/write-some-docs/slides.md

 Ideally, documentation should be written before you write any code.
 This forces you to think about your approach, and sometimes saying it out loud (or typing it) can help you catch logical errors.

-If bugs or stress-cases are found, make sure these are documented!
+Then, if bugs or stress-cases are found, make sure these are documented!
+Learn from these mistakes!

 When refactoring code, make sure the documentation stays up-to-date.